eu-digital-green-certificates/dgca-verification-center-ios/README.md

 This Verification Center module is on a top layer.
 It contains all the basic methods needed to work with certificates.

 On the next layer are row of verification inspectors.
 Now SDK includes two DCC and SHC inspectors.
 Inspectors may not be used directly.
 They will be needed for special tasks related to a specific type of certificate.
+The inspectors encapsulated all the work with certificates of the appropriate type.Inspectors also work with data - download and store.

 The third layer contains Core library where are incapsulated common servises such as encryption, sighning. zipping, etc.